machamp-nlp/machamp/README.md

 corresponding configuration files, these can be found in the `configs` and the `test` directory.

+If your data contains column headers, `skip_first_line` can be set to true on the dataset level, and the first line of the file will be ignored.

 **Warning** We currently do not support the enhanced UD format, where words are splitted or inserted.
 The script `scripts/misc/cleanConll.py` can be used to remove these.
 (This script makes use of